 Mexico City mayor’s personal secretary, adviser shot dead in morning ambush

-Mexico City Mayor Clara Brugada pledges to continue ‘relentless fight against insecurity’.
+Mexico City Mayor Clara Brugada pledges ‘no impunity’ after killings of Ximena Guzman and Jose Munoz.

 Two top aides to the mayor of Mexico City have been shot dead in the latest attack against public officials in the Latin American country.